HyperUpscale/Directory-Website-flask-easy-with-mongo/README.md

 4. Install MongoDB on your system if you haven't already Start the MongoDB server

-5. Start the application
+5. Start the application:

-python directory.py
+'''python directory.py'''